nayan32biswas/mongodb-odm/README.md

     country_code: str
     rating: Optional[int] = None

-    class Config(Document.Config):
+    class ODMConfig(Document.ODMConfig):
         indexes = [
             IndexModel([("rating", ASCENDING)]),
         ]
 ```

-- To create indexes in the database declare [IndexModel](https://pymongo.readthedocs.io/en/stable/tutorial.html#indexing) and assign in indexes array in Config class. **IndexModel** modules that are directly imported from **pymongo**.
+- To create indexes in the database declare [IndexModel](https://pymongo.readthedocs.io/en/stable/tutorial.html#indexing) and assign in indexes array in ODMConfig class. **IndexModel** modules that are directly imported from **pymongo**.
 - Import the `apply_indexes` from `mongodb_odm`.
 Call the `apply_indexes` function from your CLI.
 You can use <a href="https://typer.tiangolo.com" class="external-link" target="_blank">Typer</a> to implement CLI.

 ## Example Code